 A consistent meeting format is essential for developing a Christ-centered recovery group.
 The leader (or chairperson) uses the format to keep the meeting focused, orderly, and on time.
 Consistency is especially important for those coming out of chaotic or broken situations; a predictable structure helps create a sense of safety for everyone who attends.
-While the basic structure should remain the same, your introduction and format may need to be customized depending on your setting-whether you are meeting in a church, a prison, a recovery house, institution, or an AA clubhouse-and based on the time available.
-Several sample formats are available in the download section of our website, and in the RIC Workbook under "Opening Group Remarks" and "Meeting Format."
+While the basic structure should remain the same, your introduction and format may need to be customized depending on your setting - whether you are meeting in a church, a prison, a recovery house, an institution, or an AA clubhouse - and based on the time available.
+Several sample formats are available in the download section of our website, and in the Reaching Out to a Hurting World workbook under "Opening Group Remarks" and "Meeting Formats."

 The basics, however, should not change.
-We strongly recommend that the chairperson follow these simple guidelines when using this Leadership Guide:
+We strongly recommend that the chairperson follow these simple guidelines when using this Leadership Guide.